Asymptotic control theory for a system of linear oscillators: Asymptotic optimality of the basic control

-{\bf Remark.} In what follows we will get a strengthening (Theorem \ref{main_approx22}) of Theorem \ref{main_approx}, where only the initial point of the controlled motion is infinitely remote.
-Right now this is impossible, because if $\rho(T)$ is not large, we can get under control (\ref{approx4}) into a standstill zone.
-Then, ($\rho(T)$) does not depend on $T$ for $T$ large, and (\ref{approx_T}) does not hold.
+{\bf Remark.} Below we obtain a strengthening (Theorem \ref{main_approx22}) of Theorem \ref{main_approx}, where only the initial point of the controlled motion is infinitely remote.
+At this point, this is impossible because if $\rho(T)$ is not large, we can get into a standstill zone under control (\ref{approx4}).
+Then $\rho(T)$ does not depend on $T$ for $T$ large, and (\ref{approx_T}) does not hold.